Symmetry-Aware Transformer Training for Automated Planning: Introduction

 \section{Introduction}

-Transformer architectures~\cite{transformer} have revolutionized various fields, from natural language processing \egcite{tunstall2022natural} to computer vision \egcite{zhai2022scaling}.
-While leveraging transformer architectures for automated planning---complex reasoning tasks that require sequential decisions---holds significant promise, the application of transformer models specifically trained for this purpose remains limited.
+Transformer architectures~\cite{vaswani-et-al-nips2017} have revolutionized various fields, from natural language processing \egcite{tunstall-et-al-2022} to computer vision \egcite{zhai-et-al-cvpr2022}.
+While leveraging transformers for automated planning---complex reasoning tasks that require sequential decisions---holds significant promise, transformers specifically trained for this purpose remain rare.
 This is surprising, given that solving automated planning problems is inherently a sequence generation task: finding a sequence of actions that leads from the initial state to a goal state.

 We posit that a key challenge lies in the inherent ambiguity of planning problem descriptions, combined with a lack of inductive bias in pure transformer architectures.
 While pre-trained large language models have been explored for solving planning problems \egcite{plansformer,zeroShotPlanners,silver2024generalized,kambhampatiPositionLLMsCant2024,huang2025planning}, models trained from scratch for generating plans from structured planning inputs are much less common.
-A notable exception is \emph{PlanGPT}~\cite{plangpt}, a state-of-the-art GPT-2-based transformer model~\cite{gpt2} trained to predict plans from formal problem descriptions.
+A notable exception is \emph{PlanGPT}~\cite{rossetti-et-al-icaps2024}, a state-of-the-art GPT-2-based transformer~\cite{radford-et-al-misc2019} trained to predict plans from formal problem descriptions.

 However, PlanGPT faces several limitations, particularly concerning extrapolation to more challenging instances beyond its training set.
-A primary reason for this is that the same planning problem can have a huge number of different input representations.
-This redundancy is largely due to the fact that 1) objects can be given arbitrary names, since they only serve as identifiers and carry no semantic meaning, and 2) the atoms of initial and goal states can be ordered arbitrarily.
+A primary reason for this is that the same planning problem can have a huge number of different input representations since 1) objects can be given arbitrary names, since they only serve as identifiers and carry no semantic meaning, and 2) the atoms of initial and goal states can be ordered arbitrarily.
 Pure transformer architectures must implicitly learn to ignore the differences between such \emph{symmetric} planning problems, which is challenging and sample-inefficient.
 Furthermore, relying on an explicitly learned positional encoding can hinder generalization, as the model may struggle with novel input sizes and unseen positions.